amirfeizi/otargen/README.md

 ## Announcement :loudspeaker:

-For Python users, we're excited to announce that a Python version of our package is now available! :snake: :rocket:
+For Python users, we're excited to announce that a Python version of our package is now available! :snake:

 Check out the repository here: [otargenpy on GitHub](https://github.com/amirfeizi/otargenpy)